kwolf1909/Neo-Dice-Duo/README.md

 During rolling the dices, an animation shows the progress.
 Dependend on the result, additional animations are used to emphasize some values, especially when the game "Siedler von Catan" is played.
-Numbers 6 and 8: Very good values, Number 7: special number
+Numbers 6 and 8: Very good values, Number 7: special number.
+This can be customized in the code to adapt to various games.

 The circuit uses these hardware components:
 MCU ATtiny 85, NeoPixel ring 24 LEDs, 7-segment display with I2C-controller (Adafruit),